Warren Brown, Ed.D., began his tenure as the 16th president of North Seattle College on July 1, 2014.

 He earned his master’s degree in speech communication at Portland State University and his bachelor’s degree at the University of Washington.

-The President’s Cabinet is composed of the president and the college’s three vice presidents: Andréa Johnson, vice president for Administrative Services; Dr. Kristen Jones, vice president for Instruction; and Joseph Barrientos, vice president for Student Development Services/Dean of Students.
+The President’s Cabinet is composed of the president and the college’s three vice presidents and one associate vice president: Peter Lortz, vice president for Instruction; Andréa Johnson, vice president for Administrative Services; Toni Castro, interim vice president for Student Development Services; and D'Andre Fisher, associate vice president for Equity, Diversity and Inclusion.